ErillLab/ViPhy/README.md

 9. Stores the combined protein sequence in a new fasta file

-## Configuration file
+## Settings.txt

-``settings.json`` file contains important information for the correct operation of the code.
+This file contains important information for the correct operation of the code.
 Please, don't change this file path!

 Structure of the JSON file: